 Recipe Ingredients

-Creamy peanut butter - I like the natural peanut butter with only peanuts and vegetable oil.
+• Creamy peanut butter – I like the natural peanut butter with only peanuts and vegetable oil.
 Smooth peanut butter adds fat and a rich peanut butter flavor to these cookies.
-I've only used natural peanut butter for this recipe, but regular processed peanut butter should be fine as well!

 How to Make Homemade Peanut Butter Cookies